PAKGHAN SERIES, DAY 9 – 12

 MORE ISSUES IN MULTAN

-Finally glad to leave this city I couldn’t believe it when the hotel manager said we couldn’t.
-Apparently the roads were closed due to some protests by Imran Khan supporters.
-However I told the manager if I have to walk I will do if there isn’t an escort here in 30minutes then I’m away.
+Finally glad to leave this city.
+I couldn’t believe it when the hotel manager said we couldn’t.
+Apparently, the roads were closed due to some protests by Imran Khan supporters.
+However, I told the manager that if I have to walk, I will do so if there isn’t an escort here in 30minutes then I’m away.

 Transgenders of Pakistan